 Over the years I’ve been asked a number of times which option is best when inserting an xref into a drawing and there really isn’t one definitive answer.
-Both options, while very similar, each have a few pros and cons depending on the situation and mostly the makeup of the drawing being inserted.
+The insert and bind commands, while very similar, each have a few pros and cons depending on the situation and mostly the makeup of the CAD drawing being inserted.

 To begin I wanted to share the definition of each option as explained on AKN:

-- “Insert also converts the objects in the xref into a block reference.
+- Insert Xrefs: “Insert also converts the objects in the xref into a block reference.
 Named object definitions are merged into the current drawing without adding prefixes.”

 After reviewing the definitions of each command, we can come to the conclusion that the main difference and deciding factor when choosing between Insert and Bind is whether you want the layers/object definitions contained within the xref to be kept separate from your existing drawing or simply combined/merged with your drawing when inserted.